arvidsson/allegro_framework/README.md

 allegro_framework
 ========

-A simple framework written in C for use with the Allegro 5 library.
+A small framework written in C for use with the Allegro 5 library.

 See allegro_framework.h for more proper documentation of the framework.
 The example program should show in proper detail how to use the framework.